 - The best way to reach me is through email: lhoang3@uwo.ca.
-Emails will be monitored daily; students will typically receive a response in 24 72 hours.
-Please note: Messages to me sent via OWL "messages" tool or discussion forum may not receive timely responses. - Before contacting me: Students are responsible for checking the course OWL site on a regular basis for announcements pertaining to the course or other updates.
+Emails will be monitored daily; students will typically receive a response in 24 72 hours. - Before contacting me: Students are responsible for checking the course BRIGHTSPACE site on a regular basis for announcements pertaining to the course or other updates.
 This is the primary method by which information will be disseminated to all students in the course.
 Make sure to check announcements or syllabus before emailing me a question.